 - and create a safe place to explore new ideas and initiatives

 GDA by the numbers

-GDA member firms will explore critical issues surrounding the built environment at our first-ever virtual symposium.
-The semi-annual symposium of the Global Design Alliance is an intimate gathering where firm leaders from across North America collaborate to seize opportunities and tackle challenges related to the AEC industry and the strategic practice of our firms.
-In the upcoming symposium, we come together to seek understanding; prepare to pivot; and to connect for the future.View program
+GDA member firms will explore critical issues surrounding the built environment during our Spring Symposium.
+The semi-annual symposium of the Global Design Alliance, hosted by Lake Flato, is an intimate gathering where firm leaders from across North America collaborate to seize opportunities and tackle challenges related to the AEC industry and the strategic practice of our firms.

 Past EventsSee all Events

 Members meet monthly to discuss critical leadership and human capital issues that our firms are facing.
 Topics range from transition and succession planning to professional development to talent recruitment and retention.

 This knowledge community shares in the deep commitment and fervent desire to bring diversity, equity and inclusion into each of our member firms.
 The group meets monthly to openly discuss best practices, challenges and also set collective goals that can be brought back in-house of our individual member firms.

 Employees of member firms have access to key training opportunities organized by the Global Design Alliance.
 Recent workshops have included: Total Leadership by Stew Friedman of the Wharton School of Business.

 Tec de Monterrey is reimagining its entire Mexico City campus to align with its innovative, new Tec 21 academic model, which stresses collaboration and transparency.